thilux/ssh_metro_server/README.md

 SSH metro server uses the following frameworks/libraries for the specified purposes:

 * Flask: HTTP server implementation to handle requests from clients
-* Pexpdct: To handle operating system level commands to start the SSH tunnels
+* Pexpect: To handle operating system level commands to start the SSH tunnels

 ### Installation